There are few things Americans love more than grilling. There’s no better way to perfect your next hamburger or brisket, than with charcoal.

 This type is excellent if you’re looking for a smoker that has a lower the number of turnings.
 It also has a special addition, the steel baffle plate, which safeguards the meat from direct heat.
 It functions as a sink that provides uniform temperature, which moves around slowly, ensuring the meat with even heat and flavor.

 If you’re unsure regarding which model is which type, there is a clear telltale to help you, which is the position of the chimney.
 On a traditional offset smoker, you’ll find the chimney positioned a little far-off of the firebox.
 While on the reverse flow offset smoker, the chimney is closer to the firebox.
 This is because, in the reverse flow model, the smoke is pushed backwards and forward through the chamber being it is expelled.

 Aside from the main type of categorization, the smokers can also be divided into two categories that are dependent on their quality.
-These categories are Cheap Offset Smokers and Expensive Offset Smokers.
+These categories are Cheap and Expensive.
 The price of an expensive smoker can be upwards of $800 USD, while the cheaper models can be below $400 USD.

-S/N: Some offset smokers can act as a barbecue grill by simply cooking on top of a grate and placing charcoal in the oven space.
+S/N: Some can act as a barbecue grill by simply cooking on top of a grate and placing charcoal in the oven space.